akka/akka/akka-docs/src/main/paradox/typed/persistence-testing.md

 While it's possible to use the @ref:[Persistence Plugin Proxy](../persistence-plugins.md#persistence-plugin-proxy) it's often better and more realistic to use a real database.

-The @ref:[CQRS example](../project/examples.md#cqrs) includes tests that are using Akka Persistence Cassandra.
+The @extref[Microservices with Akka tutorial](platform-guide:microservices-tutorial/) includes tests that are using a real database.

 ### Plugin initialization